-The compiling of the command input must also be triggered after changes to the variables.
+The compiling of the command must also be triggered after changes to the variables.

-Replacing links
+Replace links

-To raise the reusability of the command group, it is possible to replace variable references.
-Replacement is possible for response, command and condition variables.
+In order to increase the reusabilty of the command group, there is the possibility to replace the variable references.
+Replacement is possible for the response, command and condition variable.

-When replacing, the placeholder '' is automatically replaced by name of the variable associated with the command input.
+During the replacement, the placeholder, '', is automatically replaced by the name of the variables that are assigned to the command.

-Suppose we have the variables xyz_RM, abcRM and bool_RM.
+Let's assume that we have the variables xyz_RM, abcRM and bool_RM.

-Our mask is ' RM'.
+Our mask is 'RM'.

-Variable name Replacement text Result Comment xyz_RM xyz xyz_RM Variable exists, allocation successful abcRM <empty></empty> RM The masks is not correct, because is missing.
-Variable does not exist. bool_RM bool bool_RM Variable exists, allocation successful
+Variable name Replacement text Result Comment xyz_RM xyz xyz_RM Variable exists, assignment is possible abcRM <empty></empty> RM The mask is not correct, because '' is missing.
+Variable does not exist. bool_RM bool bool_RM Variable exists, assignment is possible

-If the variable for which the command group is to be compiled, matches the response variable, Thus the replacement text is determined by the response variable.
-Otherwise, the replacement text is determined by the action variable oft the first action that fits the variable.
+If it is detected that the variable for which the command group is to be compiled corresponds to the response variable.
+The replacement text is determined by the response variable.
+Otherwise the replacement text is defined by the action variable or the first action appropriate to the variable.

-If the replacement text was successfully determined, the place holder '' is replaced by this text.
+If the replacement text was determined correctly, the placeholder '' is replaced by this.